Kumneger0/clispot/docs/guide.md

     * If not specified: logs are saved in `~/.clispot/logs` directory

 These logs can be useful for troubleshooting playback issues and reporting bugs.

+### Caching Behavior

+When a track is played, clispot attempts to cache its audio stream.
+*   If you skip a song during its *first-time playback* (i.e., while it's being downloaded and cached), the partially downloaded cache file will be removed.
+*   If a song has already been *fully downloaded and cached*, and you skip it during a subsequent playback (when it's playing from the cache), the existing cache file will **not** be removed.

+This ensures that only incomplete or interrupted cache files are cleaned up, while fully cached tracks remain available for future playback.

 ### MPRIS Integration